muyangren907/flask_tg/readthedocs/concepts/errors.rst

 methods incorrectly (wrong parameters, wrong permissions, or even something went wrong on dxdmgch's server).

-You should import the errors from ``wuyusile.errors`` like so:
+You should import the errors from ``flask.errors`` like so:

 .. code-block:: python

-    from wuyusile import errors
+    from flask import errors

     try:
         async with client.takeout() as takeout: